jromero132/advent-of-code/readme.md

 Advent of Code challenges.
 This tool allows users to create challenge setups, run tests, generate test files, and provides solutions for various tasks.

+> [!IMPORTANT]
-**Note:** Take into account that if all tests passed and the puzzle is solved, then the output will be copied to the clipboard, so it can be easily pasted in the Advent of Code website 😄
+> Take into account that if all tests passed and you select the option `-a` or `--answer` then
+> the puzzle will be solved, and the output will be copied to the clipboard, so it can be
+> easily pasted in the Advent of Code website.
+Also note that if you select the option
+> `-s` or `--submit` then this answer will be automatically submitted to the Advent of Code
+> server and you will get a console message to let you know whether you answered the task
+> correctly or not 😄

 ## Table of Contents